Becoming a Volunteer Ombudsman

-By becoming a volunteer ombudsman representative (VOR), you can change the life of people who live in these facilities.
+By becoming a volunteer ombudsman representative (VOR), you can change the lives of people who live in these facilities.
 Many of these residents have no one to speak up for them or look out for them, making this population the most vulnerable in our society.
 Volunteers serve as resident advocates to ensure residents received the quality of care and quality of life they deserve.

-What Does a VOR Do?
+What does a VOR do?

 Ombudsman duties as outlined in Title VII of the Older Americans Act:

 - Help resolve problems or complaints faced by people living in assisted living facilities or in long-term care facilities

 - Provide information to residents about long-term care services

 - Represent the interests of residents before various agencies to seek administrative, legal, and other remedies to protect residents

 - Provide education about resident rights and good care practices